Need help choosing a web hosting package? You’ve come to the right place.

 2. Technical assistance:

 How much control you want and assistance you’ll need will dictate the type of hosting plan you choose.
-If you require every aspect of your web hosting managed for you, including software updates, security patches and networking, then a shared hosting plan would be your best choice.
+If you require every aspect of your web hosting managed for you, including software updates, security patches and networking, then a shared hosting plan or Managed WordPress would be your best choice.
 While all aspects of hosting are managed by the hosting provider, most hosting providers will not assist with your website design and development.

 If you need more control over your hosting and you are willing to assume a bit more responsibility in keeping everything up to date, a Self-Managed Server would be suitable for you.
 In this case, the hosting provider only provides the server and a place in the data centre.
 You manage all other aspects of the hosting, including which operating system and other software are installed.